 Implement Intrusion Detection/Prevention Systems (IDS/IPS)

-# Configure Snort to monitor database traffic
+# Configure Snort to monitor database traffic# Edit the snort.conf fileipvar HOME_NET 192.168.1.0/24

-# Add rules to detect potential threats
+ipvar EXTERNAL_NET !$HOME_NET# Add rules to detect potential threatsinclude $RULE_PATH/mysql.rules

 include $RULE_PATH/postgresql.rules